arangodb/spring-data-demo/README.md

 ## Create a repository

 Now that we have our data model we want to store data.
 For this we create a repository interface which extends `ArangoRepository`.
-This give use access to CRUD operations, pagein and query by example mechanics.
+This gives us access to CRUD operations, pagein and query by example mechanics.

 ``` java
 package com.arangodb.spring.demo.repository;